 - If you have proof of mental incapacity, or if you can show that at the time of the formation that you were a minor, this defense could be successful.

-- When establishing breach of contract affirmative defenses in litigation, lawyers should watch courts that attempt to form the contract after the fact.
+- When establishing affirmative breach of contract defenses to formation in litigation, lawyers should watch courts that attempt to form the contract after the fact.
 An example of this would be a judge that says “well you are 21 years old now, and the fact that you were 16 at the time is irrelevant to the court.”

 - Duress and fraud contract.
 Your contract can be deemed invalid if there is evidence or fraud or lies, upon which a party relied upon to sign a contract, or if the contract was entered into under duress.

 - Unconscionable defense claims.
 Some things in life are not fair.
-However, under contract law, if your lawyer can argue that the terms of the contract are grossly unfair, then your affirmative contract defenses could have merit.
+However, under contract law, if your lawyer can argue that the terms of the contract are grossly unfair, then your affirmative defense to a claim of breach of contract could have merit.

 There are other common affirmative defenses to breach of contract and remedies such as estoppel, failure to mitigate damages, substantial performance, and set-off.

-When responding to the initial lawsuit as a defendant, you want also to include any affirmative breach of contract defenses you have.
+When responding to the initial lawsuit as a defendant, you want also to include any affirmative defenses to breach of contract you have.